Saturday, December 30, 2017

 ...as they come streaming in...

-Instead of just gunning them down, he jumps in a car and backs over them.
-The car seems to go from 0 to 70 in the space of about two feet.
+Instead of just gunning them down, he jumps in the car and backs over them.
+The car goes from 0 to 70 in the space of about two feet.
 This is how close it is to them as he cranks it and they pass behind it:

-...yet when he throws it in reverse, the impact on the no-goodniks is so great, they're sent flying over its hood to their deaths.
+...yet when he throws it in reverse, the impact on the no-goodniks is so great, they're sent flying over its hood to their deaths (also note that the guy in the middle is apparently a shape-shifter, as he's bodily replaced one of the 3 gunmen from seconds before).

 The entire shoot-out is filled with this sort of thing.
-Eventually, the dead Saviors begin reanimating and eating their former comrades; these zombies, which are people who were just killed moments earlier, are made up so that they're grey, have sunken features, inhuman eyes and look like they'd been dead for weeks:
+Eventually, the dead Saviors begin reanimating and eating their former comrades; these zombies are people who were just killed moments earlier, yet they're made up so they're grey, have sunken features and inhuman eyes, as if they'd been dead for weeks:

 Morgan has a lightning-fast flashback then walks up to Jared and the rifle is suddenly gone: